Azure-Samples/function-javascript-ai-openai-chatgpt/README.md

 The [test.http](test.http) file is helpful to see how clients and APIs should call these functions, and to learn the typical flow.

-You can customize this or learn more using [Open AI Triggers and Bindings extension](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-openai?tabs=isolated-process&pivots=programming-language-javascript).
+You can customize this or learn more using [OpenAI Triggers and Bindings extension](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-openai?tabs=isolated-process&pivots=programming-language-javascript).